Deborah – superhero of Israel ∙

-Picture her as a tiny, petite woman perhaps only 5’ 2” or so.
+Picture her as a tiny, petite woman, perhaps only 5’ 2” or so.
 Her strength came from within, her character and integrity.
 She was powerful, resourceful, and resilient.
 She was taken seriously and had great personal resolve, courage, and influence.
 Deborah was steadfast and devoted to the Father and His Word.
 She was one of His servants.
 She inspired the army of Israel to confident victory.
-She encouraged them to faith and righteous living.
+She encouraged them to faith and to live righteously.

 In addition to her natural strengths, Deborah was also a prophet.
 She heard from the Father directly (Judges 4:6-7).
 The Father would give her the battle strategy to defeat the enemies of Israel.
-She would in turn pass it on to Barak, leader of Israel’s army.
-When Barak carried out her instructions, victory was certain.
-The Father’s intervention and battle plan brought victory.
+She would, in turn, pass it on to Barak, leader of Israel’s army.
+When Barak carried out her instructions, victory was inevitable.
+The Father’s intervention and battle plan brought success.

 REFLECT & PRAY